itssmutnuri/gnnvariants/README.md

 ## Visualization of Results
 After training, visualize the results using the viz_script.py file.
 Provide the directory where the results are stored by modifying the variables directory_name and csv_directory

+## Other Directories
+### Data
+This contains all the data used for the various tasks.
+Data is up to date as of December 17th, 2023

+### Data Preprocessing
+The following contains the scripts used to preprocess the data.
+This includes cleaning the data, getting interpolated data, and calculating S values.

+### Results
+All iterations/runs are saved in this directory.

+### Experiments
+All experiments ran for our paper can be found in scripts here.
+Inside the baseline_new directory, we see the matlab code for the trivial and baseline regression models. others correspond to:
+- **DT.py:** Decision Tree Classifier
+- **DT_regression.py:** Decision Tree Regression
+- **GNN_LOSS_0.3.py:** DIL-GCN.
+Edit p variable to select desired regularization.
+- **MLP.py:** MLP Classifier
+- **MLP_Regression.py:** MLP Regression
+- **RNN2.py:** GRU Regression and Classification
+- **RNN_GNN.py:** T-GCN Regression and Classification
+- **base.py:** Trivial and Adjacency Based Classifiers
+- **embVar_GNNScripy.py:** EE-GCN Regression and Classification
+- **encVar_GNNScripy.py:** AE-GCN Regression and Classification